ImperialCollegeLondon/PyProBE/docs/source/user_guide/writing_a_readme_file.rst

    # This is the name of the experiment
    Initial Charge:
-      # The type of the experiment
-      Type: SOC Reset
       # The step numbers in the experiment
       Steps:
          # Description of each step, using PyBaMM Experiment syntax